DeadEnigma13/CI_PP1_TFDI/README.md

 10. As the site owner, I want new and existing users to find news about special offers and new menus.
 11. As the site owner, I want users to get an understanding for the restaurant and staff.
 12. As the site owner, I want users to find the relevant contact information.
+13. As the site owner, I want users to be able to find their way back to the mainpage from the error 404 page
 ## Design

 ### Design Choices